hiveot/hub.capnp/README.md

 The state of security of IoT devices is appalling.
 Many of those devices become part of botnets once exposed to the internet.
 It is too easy to hack these devices and most of them do not support firmware updates.

-The security objective is supported by not allowing direct access to IoT devices and isolate them from the rest of the network.
+This security objective is supported by not allowing direct access to IoT devices and isolate them from the rest of the network.
 Instead, IoT devices discover and connect to a 'hub' to exchange information through publish and subscribe.
 Hub services offer 'capabilities' to clients via a 'gateway' proxy service.
 Capabilities based security ensures that capability can only be used for its intended purpose.
 Unlike authentication tokens which when compromised offer access to all services of the user.

 > The HiveOT mandate is: 'Things Do Not Run (TCP) Servers'.

 2. The secondary objective is to simplify development of IoT devices for the web of things.

-The HiveOT supports this objective by handling authentication, authorization, logging, tracing, persistence, rate limiting and resiliency.
+The HiveOT Hub supports this objective by handling authentication, authorization, logging, tracing, persistence, rate limiting and resiliency.
 The IoT device only has to send the TD of things it has on board, submit events for changes, and accept actions by subscribing to the Hub.

 3. The third objective is to follow the WoT and other open standard where possible.